P4storn/vibratrickler-v2/Setup_manual.md

 1. Autostart Node-red on next boot: `sudo systemctl enable nodered.service`
     - _Note: The parameter `--max-old-space-size=256` seems to be default for running as a service, at least after RPi install script._
 1. Reboot RPi (using the fancy safe-shutdown-button).

+# If high SSH latency, try...
+1. `sudo nano /etc/ssh/sshd_config`.
+Uncomment and set the parameters below:
+    - `UseDNS` no
+    - `ClientAliveInterval` 3
+    - `ClientAliveCountMax` 10
+1. `sudo reboot` _This will of course close your current connection._

+# Set up an SMB share to share files with Windows machine
+Not a prereq, but it will help a lot if your'e on a headless RPi0 (like me).
+Using SMB, we can transfer files and even edit them as a workspace in Visual Studio or other editors.
+1. Install Samba with `sudo apt-get install samba samba-common-bin -y`
+1. Share /home/pi directory: Run `sudo nano /etc/samba/smb.conf` > Then add at the bottom:
+    ```text
+    [home_pi]
+    path = /home/pi
+    browseable=Yes
+    read only=no
+    writeable=Yes
+    create mask=0777
+    directory mask=0777
+    public=no
+    only guests=no
+    ```
+1. Create an _SMB_ password for user pi: `sudo smbpasswd -a pi`
+1. `sudo systemctl restart smbd.service`
+1. Note output of command `hostname`
+1. In Windows: `explorer.exe` > browse to `\\192.168.0.27`.
+When prompted, sign on using `hostname\pi`.